Environment | In harmony with nature

 Reducing impact of water withdrawal

-Independent Assurance Report (2.2MB)
+Independent Assurance Statement (241KB)

 The Group reuses or recycles water at manufacturing facilities worldwide.
 The Group is also working on using water resources more efficiently and reducing water consumption by improving production processes and utilizing harvested rainwater where possible.

-Utilizing Rainwater
+Utilizing rainwater

 Water conservation system at Mexico Carbon Manufacturing SA de CV (MXCB)